curioushiva/Curiosity-Games/README.md

-# Curiosity Play - Web Based Gaming Site
+# Odyssey

-_Curiosity Play is a web-based platform that offers a variety of games that users can play instantly._ Driven by a passion for exploration, Curiosity brings that spirit to life through treasure hunt experiences.
-The platform encourages users to step away from their usual routines, spark curiosity, and embrace adventure.
+_Odyssey is a web-based treasure hunting game that users can play instantly._ Driven by a passion for exploration, Curiosity brings this spirit to life through immersive treasure hunt experiences.
+The platform encourages users to break away from their daily routines, ignite their curiosity, and embrace the thrill of adventure

 ## Technologies Used
-Curiosity is currently a frontend-based website developed using:
+Odyssey is currently a frontend-based website developed using:

 - Html
 - CSS
 - Javascript

-## Available Games

-Curiosity currently features:

-- Odysseys: A puzzle-based treasure hunting game
-- Tic Tac Toe: A two player pattern game
-- QR Generator: A tool created during development

 ## Website

-You can access the website [Curiosity - Games ](https://www.curiosityplay.in/) from here
+You can access the website [Curiosity - Games ](https://mycuriosity.netlify.app/odyssey/) from here
   \
   \
 _Thank you for visiting.
 Have a great day :)_